nuptboyzhb/TreeRecyclerView/readme.md

 #TreeRecyclerView Demo

-Using RecyclerView to simulate the tree structure of the tree.
+Using RecyclerView to simulate the view of tree structure.

 ## Feature
 - Using only one RecyclerView.